DataDog/documentation/content/tracing/advanced_usage/priority_sampling.md

 kind: documentation
 ---

-Priority Sampling allows traces between two Datadog endpoints to be sampled together.
-This prevents trace sampling from removing segments of a distributed trace.
+Priority sampling allows traces between two Datadog endpoints to be sampled together.
+This prevents trace sampling from removing segments of a distributed trace (i.e. ensures completeness).
 Additionally, APM traces expose sampling flags to configure how specific traces are sampled.

+Priority sampling automatically assigns and propagates a priority value along all traces, depending on their service and volume.
+Priorities can also be set manually to drop non-interesting traces or keep important ones.

 {{< tabs >}}
 {{% tab "Java" %}}
-Distributed Traces may sample inconsistently when the linked traces run on different hosts.
-To ensure that distributed traces are complete, enable priority sampling.
-Priority sampling automatically assigns and propagates a priority value along all traces, depending on their service and volume.
-Priorities can also be set manually to drop non-interesting traces or keep important ones.

 Priority sampling is disabled by default.
 To enable it, configure the `priority.sampling` flag to `true` ([see how to configure the client here](/tracing/setup/java/#configuration)).

 Current Priority Values (more may be added in the future):